 National Ecological Observatory Network (NEON)

 Through the release of a Dear Colleague Letter, the Directorate for Biological Sciences aims to foster and coordinate research that makes use of NEON data and/or samples/specimens by enabling research teams to coordinate their efforts and to address specific questions.
-For details of this funding opportunity, click here.
+To see the press release of the new awards, click here.

 The National Ecological Observatory Network (NEON) is a continental scale research instrument consisting of geographically distributed infrastructure, networked via cybertechnology into an integrated research platform for regional to continental scale ecological research.
 Cutting-edge sensor networks, instrumentation, experimental infrastructure, natural history archive facilities, and remote sensing will be linked via the internet to computational, analytical, and modeling capabilities to create NEON's integrated infrastructure.

 NEON will transform biological research by enabling studies on major environmental challenges at regional to continental scales.
 NEON will enable research on the impacts of climate and land use change, water use, and invasive species on the Nation's living ecosystems at temporal and spatial scales that are relevant to human well-being.
 NEON will be the first research platform and the only national experimental facility specifically designed to enable basic research in these areas.
 Scientists and engineers will use NEON to conduct real-time ecological studies spanning all levels of biological organization and temporal and geographical scales.
 NSF disciplinary and multi-disciplinary programs will support NEON research projects and educational activities.
 Data from standard measurements made using NEON will be publicly available.